Ashlalala/aajonusnet/md/QNA/Q&A Of October 14, 2012.md

 Q: [unintelligible]

-A: Okay, there's Raw Healthy Foods.
+A: Okay, there's Ra Healthy Foods.
 Maryland is the head of that one.
 And then there's Gary Ferry, which is udderlyla.com.
 U-D-D-E-R-L-Y-L-A-C-O-M. Udderly LA.

 Q: Is that local?